spergmoment/FederalBot/README.md

 * Look up other guides
 * Go to dedicated JS servers

+Don't go and complain to me if you don't know how to get these to work.
+Not my fault.
 # PR's and Issues

 Only make a PR if: